aisingapore/kapitan-hull-admin/terraform/README.md

 In order to manage the resources, several preparatory work is necessary prior to deployment.

+- (For GCS only) Enabled Filestore API on Goocle Clould Console
 - `terraform`, `kubectl` and `helm` CLI tools installed on your local machine
 - The target cluster's `kubeconfig` file, this will require permissions to create/delete Kubernetes resources.